Hand Crafted Santas Santa Carvings

 Dave Francis Barbara Scoles Ed Pribyl Mark & Janet Klein Ellis Olson Russell Scott Greg Guedel David Sabol Joe Land Santas James Barr Susan Mattix Paul Green Assorted CarvingsRussian Santas Possible Dreams Santas Santa Figurines Santa Figurine Themes Clay-Paper Mache Santa Ornaments Santa Claus Prints Best Sellers Special Offers

-Material: hard wood
+Material: linden wood

 Hand Carved: solid wood